Inpatient Psychiatric Facility PPS

 Since October 1, 1983, most hospitals have been paid under the hospital Inpatient Prospective Payment System (PPS).
 This program did not include some specialty hospitals and units because the PPS diagnosis related groups did not accurately account for the costs of the patients treated in those facilities.

-The PPS originally excluded these kinds of hospitals:
+The IPPS originally excluded these kinds of hospitals:

 - Long term care

 - Rehabilitation and psychiatric hospital distinct part units